Bedrock-OSS/bedrock-wiki/docs/world-generation/feature-types.md

 ]
 ```

-In ore features, **replacement rules** bind target blocks to replacement lists that restrict the target’s placement. **Target blocks** are the blocks placed by a replacement rule; **replacement lists** are optional arrays that only allow replacement of specific blocks.
+In ore features, **replacement rules** bind target blocks to replacement lists that restrict the target’s placement; these rules are given with `"replace_rules"`. **Target blocks** are the blocks placed by a replacement rule, provided with the required `"places_block"` property; **replacement lists** (via `"may_replace"`) are optional arrays that only allow replacement of specific blocks.
 The block selected for a given position in the cluster will be the target block of the first matching rule.
+If a replacement list is not provided, that rule will always succeed in its position amongst the other rules, and all future rules will be ignored.

 ### Structure Template Features
 ```json